 - You were subjected to unlawful search and seizure.

 - The prosecution does not have evidence that you committed a crime.

 If we find that one of these violations was present in your case, we will use it as much as possible to help get the charges reduced or dismissed.

-Our Founder Jay Cohen Is a Career Criminal Defense Attorney
+Our Founder, Attorney Jay Blass Cohen, Is a Career Criminal Defense Attorney

-Attorney Jay Cohen is a career criminal defense lawyer in the Houston area.
+Attorney Jay Blass Cohen is a career criminal defense lawyer in the Houston area.
 He has never been on the prosecutor’s side or worked to put good people, even those who made a one-time mistake, in jail.
-He and the rest of the Blass Law team will fight to protect your rights and represent you strategically.
+He and his legal team will fight to protect your rights and represent you strategically.
 Let us build a strong defense in your case.